 Which colour follows the green signal at a puffin crossing?

-Steady Amber – Puffin crossings are equipped with infrared sensors that detect pedestrians crossing and maintain the red traffic signal until the crossing is clear.
+Steady amber follows the green signal at a puffin crossing.
+Puffin crossings are equipped with infrared sensors that detect pedestrians crossing and maintain the red traffic signal until the crossing is clear.
 Because a sensor is used, there is no flashing amber phase like there is with a pelican crossing.

 What are puffin crossings?